This glossary covers machine learning concepts that all data professionals and business professionals need to understand.

 - Machine learning ethics: social justice concerns

 - A roadmap.
-As a newcomer to this course series, take a few minutes now to skim through in order to get a sense of the scope of content and range of topics covered by the three courses.
+Take a few minutes to skim through in order to get a sense of the scope of content and range of topics covered by the three courses.

 - A reference.
 Use it as a reference whenever you need a reminder of what a term means.
 Note: For alphabetical access, refer to the ordered list of terms at the very end of this document and then do a search on this document for the term’s entry.

 - A review.
-A few months after completing the course series, read through this entire glossary.
+Read through this entire glossary.
 Its logical order, divided by topic areas, makes for a conducive and substantial review.

 THE MAIN CONCEPTS AND BUZZWORDS